 While most of my work is currently being exhibited on the pacific northwest of the United States, our studio is seeking to expand visibility through an international representative gallery that will bring my works to major art exhibits such as Art Basel and museums worldwide.
 I would like to exhibit my work in New York City and throughout Europe in major cities in Spain, the United Kingdom, France and Japan..
 Wait for nationwide-active gallery contact.

-My artwork image have been selected and will be adapted for Aurora Avenue Street Art Street Project and Balalrd-Seate Public Utility Project- Both of Public Art Projects in City of Shoreline, and City of Seattle, King County, WA in 2017.
+In 2017, my artwork image have been selected and will be adapted for Aurora Avenue Street Art Street Public Art Project and Ballard-Seatlle Public Utility Art Project- Both of Public Art Projects in City of Shoreline, and City of Seattle, King County, WA.

 New Wave Series Project: (Woven Woods) 2014-2016 for international juried shows/ competitions.

 City of Seattle and SDOT (Department of Transportation) selected my work for their Public Art Project Art Interruption 2015.-2016 Also Seattle Center and City of Seattle Selected my art installation for their Poetry Garden Public Art Project in 2016.
-Also Shunpike gave me an oppurtunity to install 3D art- Everlasting Harvest/Green Root on the Mercer St. in 2016.
+Also Shunpike gave me an opportunity to install 3D art- Everlasting Harvest/Green Root at Amazon HQ on Mercer St. in 2016.

 City of Seattle has chosen my series of artwork: Woven Woods for their public gallery Solo Exhibition during Asian Pacific American Celebration Months 2015 at Seattle Municipal Tower Building, downtown Seattle.